02: Setting Up Your AI Development Environment

 Solutions:

-# 1. Regenerate autoloader
+# 1. Regenerate autoloadercomposer dump-autoload

-# 2. Verify installation
+# 2. Verify installationcomposer show php-ai/php-ml

-# 3. Check vendor directory exists
+# 3. Check vendor directory existsls -la vendor/php-ai/

-php -r "require 'vendor/autoload.php'; echo 'Autoloader works\n';"
+# 4. Test autoloader directlyphp -r "require 'vendor/autoload.php'; echo 'Autoloader works\n';"

-# Make sure you have: require __DIR__ . '/vendor/autoload.php';Problem: "Class 'Rubix\ML\Classifiers\KNearestNeighbors' not found"
+# 5. Verify your script includes autoloader# Make sure you have: require __DIR__ . '/vendor/autoload.php';Problem: “Class ‘Rubix\ML\Classifiers\KNearestNeighbors’ not found”

 Symptoms: Fatal error when trying to use Rubix ML classes